theupshift/chrdev/posts/2020-11-02-Bangle-watch-as-an-accelerometer-mouse.md

 twitterthread: https://twitter.com/christian_fei/status/1323377802809401345
 ---

-Recently I got myself a threat: a Bangle.js Watch! ⌚️
+Recently I got myself a treat: a Bangle.js Watch! ⌚️

 It's a pretty awesome, open-source watch based on Espruino and Node.js, and much more! 🤓